bienflorencia/personal-site/content/post/iNat_API_new_records/index.md

 ---
 title: Using the iNaturalist API to detect novel records
-subtitle: How many never-recorded species did we have in Uruguay in 2023?
+subtitle: How many never-before recorded species did we have in Uruguay in 2023?
-summary: How many never-recorded species did we have in Uruguay in 2023?
+summary: How many never-before recorded species did we have in Uruguay in 2023?
 authors:
   - admin
 tags: